 Ocular screening (eg, slit lamp examination) is advised for patients with suspected or proven syphilis.

 Immunocompromised Patient Considerations:

-Genital ulcers caused by syphilis increase the risk of human immunodeficiency virus (HIV) transmission due to epithelial barrier compromise and increased numbers of macrophages and T-lymphocytes with HIV-specific receptors.
+Genital ulcers caused by syphilis increase the risk of HIV transmission due to epithelial barrier compromise and increased numbers of macrophages and T-lymphocytes with HIV-specific receptors.